Concurrency in C#: Step-by-Step Tutorial 2025

 }

 Create a list of Task objects, iterate over it, and populate it with new tasks.
 Task.Run() is a static method that transforms a function into a Task and queues it on the thread pool for execution.
-If a thread in the pool is empty, the task will be run immediately:
+If a thread in the pool is empty, the task will run immediately:

 scraper.cs